Ziyadhassan/Bubble-Sheet-Checker/README.md

 ## Features

-- Marking the mcq from just a scanning photo
+- Marking the MCQ from just a scanning photo
-- Export name and id in excel sheet
+- Export Name and ID in Excel sheet
-- Export student answer in each question in excel sheet
+- Export student answer in each question in Excel sheet
 - Take multiple photos at once